 One of the best marketing decisions you can make as a new artist is to gain exposure on online music networking sites.
 This post sheds more light on the best music networking sites.
-I am providing you with links for all of these sites.
+I am providing you with links for all of these networking sites for musicians.

 What are Online Music Networking Sites?

-Basically, these are sites where you can mingle with other musicians.
+Basically, these are networking sites for musicians where you can mingle with other musicians.
 These differ from mainline social networks like Facebook because these sites are primarily catering for musicians, bands and music artists.
 Therefore, let’s get to it and give you our list…

 My personal favourite of our online music networking sites SoundCloud.com